eduncan911/eduncan911.github.io/source/blogtegrity/index.markdown

 sharing: true
 footer: true
 ---
 This is a statement about the integrity of this blog or its “blogtegrity”.
-See [this post for why I wrote this](http://haacked.com/archive/2006/03/07/BlogtegrityAgain.aspx/).
+See [this post for why I have this](http://haacked.com/archive/2006/03/07/BlogtegrityAgain.aspx/).
 This is a promise that the contents of this blog under my control are genuine, truthful, and honest to the best of my knowledge.
 The obvious exception is of course any satire I may write, which will be downright dishonest and impure in thought.